 Finding a Top Financial Advisor Firm in Connecticut

 Managing your finances can be a difficult proposition.
 So SmartAsset has determined the top financial advisor firms in Connecticut that can make it easier.
-Throughout this review, we’ll discuss what each firm charges for its services, its investing strategies, its specialties and more so you can become a more informed prospective client.
-If you’d prefer the automated route, SmartAsset also offers a financial advisor matching tool that will pair you with advisors in your area based on your personal needs.
+Throughout this review, we’ll discuss each firm's investing strategies, its specialties and more so you can become a more informed prospective client.
+SmartAsset also offers a free financial advisor matching tool that will pair you with up to three advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Bradley, Foster & Sargent, Inc. Find an Advisor||$6,124,652,315||No set account minimum|| || |